-- 6.1 Community Council no response. - Roads (Traffic and Flood Prevention) no objection subject to a condition requiring a construction traffic management plan, which amongst other things seeks to ensure that the construction works have the least possible impact on the road network, road users, and also pedestrian, cycle and equestrian users of the core path network.
-The service confirms that it has no objection to the application in terms of flood risk subject to minor amendment to the layout to ensure panels are located outwith areas of identified surface water flooding, and a condition to ensure the provision of a sustainable urban drainage system. - 6.3 Environmental Health no objection subject to conditions that seek to minimise impact on residential amenity, including conditions dealing with noise, vibration, and glint and glare. - 6.4 Aberdeenshire Council Archaeology Service no objections. - Scottish Water no objection but advises that there are records of live infrastructure within the site which could be impacted and indicates the developer will require to engage with it as appropriate. - 6.6 Civil Aviation Authority no response. - 6.7 Dundee Airport Ltd no objection on the basis that the panels are of an antiglare/anti-reflective design or have such a coating on them. - 6.8 Ministry of Defence no objection on the basis that the development would not have a detrimental impact on the operation or capability of a defence site or asset. - 6.9 NERL Safeguarding no objections. - 6.10 Scottish Fire & Rescue Service no response. - 6.11 Scottish and Southern Electricity Networks no objections.
+- 6.1 Community Council no response. - 6.2 Roads (Traffic and Flood Prevention) no objection subject to a condition requiring a construction traffic management plan, which amongst other things seeks to ensure that the construction works have the least possible impact on the road network, road users, and also pedestrian, cycle and equestrian users of the core path network.
+The service confirms that it has no objection to the application in terms of flood risk subject to minor amendment to the layout to ensure panels are located outwith areas of identified surface water flooding, and a condition to ensure the provision of a sustainable urban drainage system. - 6.3 Environmental Health no objection subject to conditions that seek to minimise impact on residential amenity, including conditions dealing with noise, vibration, and glint and glare. - 6.4 Aberdeenshire Council Archaeology Service no objections. - 6.5 Scottish Water no objection but advises that there are records of live infrastructure within the site which could be impacted and indicates the developer will require to engage with it as appropriate. - 6.6 Civil Aviation Authority no response. - 6.7 Dundee Airport Ltd no objection on the basis that the panels are of an anti-glare/anti-reflective design or have such a coating on them. - 6.8 Ministry of Defence no objection on the basis that the development would not have a detrimental impact on the operation or capability of a defence site or asset. - 6.9 NERL Safeguarding no objections. - 6.10 Scottish Fire & Rescue Service - no response.

+- 6.11 Scottish and Southern Electricity Networks no objections. - 6.12 NatureScot No objections.

-7 REPRESENTATIONS
+7. REPRESENTATIONS

-- 7.1 17 representations have been received from 11 households, all of which offer objection to the proposed development.
-The letters are provided at Appendix 2 and are available to view on the council's Public Access website. - 7.2 In summary terms, the following issues are raised in objection: - Loss of prime agricultural land. - Adverse landscape and visual impact, and effectiveness and adverse impact of proposed mitigation. - Cumulative impact with existing and proposed battery storage facilities and solar farms. - Noise impacts, including wind effects. - Light pollution from security lighting - Glint and glare impacts. - Impacts on privacy from CCTV. - Impact on wildlife and habitats, including Montrose Basin Special Protection Area. - Habitat enhancements vague and unenforceable. - Construction and vehicle movement impacts. - Impact of the development on pedestrians, cyclists and runners, including adverse impact on core path. - Increased flood risk and absence of drainage information. - No benefit to the local community. - Safety concerns. - Adequacy and accuracy of supporting information. - Energy policy in other countries. - Solar panels could be better located on rooftops. - Solar panel manufacture is not sustainable. - Property values will be impacted. - Identify of the applicant and issues of probity in decision making. - Impacts on physical and mental health of local residents.
+- 7.1 20 representations have been received, including multiple representations from the same household or individuals, all of which offer objection to the proposed development.
+The letters are provided at Appendix 2 and are available to view on the council's Public Access website. - 7.2 In summary terms, the following issues are raised in objection: - Loss of prime agricultural land. - Adverse landscape and visual impact, and effectiveness and adverse impact of proposed mitigation. - Cumulative impact with existing and proposed battery storage facilities and solar farms - Adverse amenity impact - Noise impacts, including wind effects. - Light pollution from security lighting - Glint and glare impacts. - Impacts on privacy from CCTV. - Impact on wildlife and habitats, including Montrose Basin Special Protection Area. - Habitat enhancements vague and unenforceable. - Construction and vehicle movement impacts. - Impact of the development on pedestrians, cyclists and runners, including adverse impact on core path. - Increased flood risk and absence of drainage information. - No benefit to the local community. - Safety concerns. - Adequacy and accuracy of supporting information. - Proposal is contrary to local and national policy - Energy policy in other countries. - Solar panels could be better located on rooftops. - Solar panel manufacture is not sustainable. - Property values will be impacted. - Identify of the applicant and issues of probity in decision making. - Impacts on physical and mental health of local residents. - Inadequate neighbour notification